jlin00/6s898-final-project/_posts/2023-12-12-training-robust-networks.md

     Figure 6.
 Sample images and their pixel-perturbed, misclassified versions
 </div>

-We generate 11,000 adversarial examples using the Gaussian noise perturbation technique and the training examples that the baseline model correctly classifies.
+We generate 11,000 adversarial examples using the Gaussian noise perturbation technique on the training examples that the baseline model correctly classifies.
 Of these adversarial examples, we use 10,000 of them to augment the training dataset (call it the augmented training set) and reserve 1,000 for hyperparameter optimization (call it the perturbed training set).
-We also generate 2,000 adversarial examples using the same perturbation technique and the validation examples that the baseline model correctly classifies.
+We also generate 2,000 adversarial examples using the same perturbation technique on the validation examples that the baseline model correctly classifies.
 1,000 of these are used for hyperparameter optimization (call it the perturbed validation set) while the rest are saved for out-of-sample evaluation (call it the hold-out validation set).

 Note that we keep adversarial examples generated from the validation set out of the augmented training set to avoid lookahead bias.
 We want to avoid allowing the model to gain insights into the characteristics of examples that it will encounter in the validation set (since perturbed images are very similar to the original images), ensuring a more accurate assessment of the model's robustness and generalization capabilities.

-Finally, we generate an additional 500 examples using the pixel modification perturbation technique and the validation examples that the baseline correctly classifies (call it the out-of-distribution hold-out set).
+Finally, we generate an additional 500 examples using the pixel modification perturbation technique on the validation examples that the baseline correctly classifies (call it the out-of-distribution hold-out set).
 These examples are reserved for out-of-sample and out-of-distribution evaluation, assessing the model's ability to perform well on adversarial perturbations it has never seen before.

 ## Hyperparameter Optimization to Create a More Robust Model
 Equipped with the augmented/additional datasets from the previous step, we start the process of model creation.
 The relevant metrics for selecting a model are original validation accuracy (derived from the original validation dataset from TinyImageNet), perturbed training accuracy, and perturbed validation accuracy.
 It is crucial to look at original validation accuracy to ensure that we are not creating robust models by compromising significantly on the original image classification task.
 In addition, accuracy on the perturbed train dataset tells us how well our model adjusts to the perturbation, while accuracy on the perturbed validation dataset provides an additional perspective by evaluating how well the model generalizes to perturbations on images it has never seen before.
 The same set of metrics is used in evaluating the final model on out-of-sample datasets, in addition to accuracy on the out-of-distribution hold-out set.

 We examine how varying four different hyperparameters affects the robustness of ResNet-18.
 The first hyperparameter involves initializing the model with either weights from the baseline model or the default pre-trained weights.
 The next hyperparameter is how many layers of ResNet-18 are frozen during the training procedure.
 The last two hyperparameters are batch size and learning rate.
 It is important to note that we do not conduct a search over a four-dimensional hyperparameter grid for computational reasons.
 Instead, we fix some hyperparameters at reasonable default values while we vary over the other hyperparameters.
-Using the insights gleaned form this hyperparameter search, we proceed to train the final model.
+Using the insights gleaned from this hyperparameter search, we proceed to train the final model.

 ## Comparing Models via Visualization
-Furthermore, we transform the feature maps generated for an input image into interpretable visualizations to better understand the learned representations within the ResNet model.
+Finally, we transform the feature maps generated for an input image into interpretable visualizations to better understand the learned representations within the models.
 These feature maps capture the activations of learned filters or kernels across different regions of the input images and are the basis for our analysis<d-cite key="simonyan2014">.
 Each residual block in a ResNet consists of multiple convolutional layers.
 We register forawrd hooks (a feature in Pytorch that allows us to register a function to be called each time a forward pass is executed through a layer) for each convolutional and linear layer in the network to capture and store the activations produced during the forward pass.
 The layers in the ResNet model are as follows:

 ```
 Layer: conv1, Activation shape: torch.Size([1, 64, 112, 112])